alpaka-group/bashi/README.md

 A library to provide a job generator for CI's for alpaka based projects.

+The library provides everything needed to generate a sparse combination matrix for [alpaka](https://github.com/alpaka-group/alpaka)-based projects, including a set of general-purpose combination rules.

+The main function of the library is `generate_combination_list()`.
+It takes a list of `parameter-values`, creates the `combination-list`, applies the combination filter rules, thins it out and returns the sparse `combination-list`.

+The thinning is done according to the principle [all-pairs testing](https://en.wikipedia.org/wiki/All-pairs_testing).
+The principle means that every combination of the `parameter-values` of at least two `parameters` must be part of a `combination`, unless a filter rule forbids this.

+The provision of the input `parameters-values`, adding custom filter rules, the reordering of the jobs, the filtering of the `combination-list` and the generation of the job yaml are project specific.
+Therefore, the library provides an [example](example/example.py) of how most parts can be implemented.

 # Naming

 The main component of the `bashi` library is combinatorics.
 Due to the wide spread of the field, there are different words for the same things.
 Therefore, `bashi` has introduced a naming guideline that is used for function and parameter names and documentation.
 Please read the [naming guidelines](docs/naming.md).